Rolling Meadows Dethatching Lawn Services

 Contact Rolling Meadows’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Rolling Meadows residents benefit from a comprehensive municipal yard waste collection program, typically operating from April through November.
-Accepted materials include dethatched grass, leaves, and small branches, which must be separated and placed in biodegradable paper bags—plastic bags are not permitted.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Rolling Meadows.
+The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Accepted materials include dethatched thatch, grass clippings, and leaves, which must be separated and placed in biodegradable paper bags—plastic bags are strictly prohibited.
 Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
 Commercial contractors should be aware of specific fee structures and permit requirements for large-scale disposal.
-For those preferring to drop off yard waste, the city operates a designated site with set hours and resident permit or sticker requirements.
-Always check the current collection schedule, as days may vary by neighborhood.
-Proper preparation of dethatched material ensures compliance with local and state regulations, supports Rolling Meadows’s waste reduction goals, and helps maintain clean neighborhoods.
+Residents are encouraged to check the seasonal collection schedule and drop-off site hours, as well as obtain any necessary permits or stickers for yard waste disposal.
 For more information or to confirm current guidelines, contact:

 Phone: (847) 963-0500